Center for Corporate Climate Leadership

-How is the verification standard for scope 1 and 2 emissions evolving?
+How are the verification standard awards criteria for scope 1 and 2 emissions evolving?
 Will these changes impact the Climate Leadership Awards in the future?

 In order to align with international best practice, beginning with the 2015 awards, third-party verification for 2014 GHG inventories and beyond must be:

 - conducted by a verification body accredited to ISO 14065, and,